dojeda/poetry2conda/README.rst

       - foo>=1.2.3,<2.0.0
       # ...

+If you want to include extras in the created environment, you can use the `--extra` or `-E` arguments.
+They can be used multiple times to specify multiple extras

+If you also want to include development dependencies, the `--dev` argument will do that.

 Sometimes, a dependency is handled differently on conda.
 For this case, the section ``tool.poetry2conda.dependencies`` can be used to inform on specific channels, or package names.